ttungl/SDC-term1-Behavioral-Cloning/writeup.md

 * `process_images(center_path, left_path, right_path, steering, images, steering_set)`: uses to process the images input on the center, left, and right angles.
 If the steering angle is greater than the steering threshold, it will flip the image to recover into the center track.
 After playing a couple of experiments with the tuning parameters, I fixed my tuning parameters with `steering_correction` = `0.15` and
 `steering_threshold` = `0.285` for the best performance of my model.

-* `generators(datasets, batch_size=batch_size)`: uses a data generator [create the infinite sequence](https://jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/) to work with large amount of data for more memory-efficient.
+* `generators(datasets, batch_size=batch_size)`: uses a [data generator](https://jeffknupp.com/blog/2013/04/07/improve-your-python-yield-and-generators-explained/) to work with large amount of data for more memory-efficient.

 I used the [data](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity for training my model.
 The car simulator is supported for [Linux](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae46bb_linux-sim/linux-sim.zip), [MacOS](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae4594_mac-sim.app/mac-sim.app.zip), and [Windows](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/58ae4419_windows-sim/windows-sim.zip).
 I have also collected the data from simulator, but it seems like the model works better with the udacity's data.

 #### Model Architecture and Training Strategy

-##### Model
-The model architecture is inherited from nvidia architecture which has been verified for autonomous driving vehicles.
++ The model architecture is inherited from nvidia architecture which has been verified for autonomous driving vehicles.
 ![Nvidia model][image4]

-I modified the model architecture as below, with 5 convolutional layers and 5 Fully-connected layers.
++ I modified the model architecture as below, with 5 convolutional layers and 5 Fully-connected layers.

 | Layer (type)                  |  Output Shape      | Param#|    Connected to     |
 |:-----------------------------:|:------------------:|:-----:|:-------------------:|